yetanotherco/aligned_layer/docs/2_proof_aggregation_layer/guides/5_integration_example.md

 Notice a lot of checks that a real L2 should have are missing, since the focus are on the integration of Aligned.

+The code can be viewed at `examples/l2`.

 ## L2 workflow overview

 This Layer 2 (L2) system operates in two main steps:

--   Off-chain execution and proof generation, then submission to Aligned Aggregation Mode.
+-   Off-chain execution and proof generation, then submission to Aligned's Proof Aggregation Service.
 -   On-chain state update via proof inclusion verification against the aggregated proof.

 In Step 1, we execute user transfers and generate a zkVM-based proof of the state transition, which is submitted to the Aggregation Mode Gateway.